karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

     :param label: The resource type, eg: repository, db, app
     :param resource: The name of the resource.
     :status 200: Returns the resource as a JSON object.
-    :status 403: Request not permitted.
-    :status 404: Resource not found.

     **Example Request:**